 Take my multiple personal experiences and those of my friends and multiply them by a thousand or so people packed into a sweaty ballroom or warehouse for a rave and it makes the crowds at a professional football game seem downright hostile.
 No matter.
 A drug that beyond it's benign feel-goodness shows tremendous promise, as do other psychedelics, in the treatment of alcoholism, drug dependence, personality disorders and even cancer can land a user in jail.

 Is America a great country?
 Or what?

 When this post first appeared in 2009, nine states had legalized the use of medical marijuana.
-In 2016, its use is legal in 24 states -- Pennsylvania becoming the most recent on Sunday -- and marijuana use is decriminalized in many states.
-However, foot dragging at the federal level continues despite our supposedly progressive president. and you can still do hard time in too many places for merely having a joint.
+In 2018, its use is legal in 24 states and marijuana use is decriminalized in many states.
+However, foot dragging at the federal level -- as well as Attorney General Jeff Sessions' new broadside -- continues and you can still do hard time in too many places for merely having a joint.